Faroe–Soviet Friendship Association

 Faroe–Soviet Friendship Association (Danish: Færøsk-Sovjetisk Venskabsforening), was a pro-USSR organization in the Faroe Islands founded in 1979, as a section of Landsforeningen Danmark-Sovjetunionen (National Association Denmark-Soviet Union).
-The chairman of the association was Andreas S. Højgaard.
+The chairman of the association was Andreas S. Højgaard, who was not a declared Communist.
 The association arranged cultural exchanges and study trips to the Soviet Union.
+As of 1983, it had 100 members.

+In 1978, Højgaard, the rector of the teacher's seminary in Tórshavn, was invited to visit the Soviet Union with his brother and 20 other Danish citizens.
+Following the trip, he contacted the Denmark–Soviet national association for help in organising a chapter in the Faroe Islands.
+The Faroe–Soviet Friendship Association was established in November 1979.

+In 2000, Danish historian Bent Jensen was commissioned by the Faroese government to conduct research into "The Faroe Islands during the Cold War", including the history of the Faroe–Soviet Friendship Association.